TicTacLab/landing2/source/en/doc/mengine/file-preparation.md

 # Excel file preparation

-In order to upload an Excel file to the Engine you should create IN and OUT sheets.
-These sheets are needed for Engine inter-operation with your file.
+In order to upload an Excel file to the Engine you MUST create IN and OUT sheets.
+These sheets are used for communication between Engine and your file.

 <div class="well well-sm">
-<b>Note!</b> All used cells in the "IN" and "OUT" sheets must have values.
-Cells that are not used should be cleared.
+<b>Note!</b> All used cells in the "IN" and "OUT" sheets MUST have values.
+Cells that are not used MUST be cleared.
 You can clear cells by clicking Home Tab -> Editing Section -> Clear -> Clear All (Alt+H+E+A).
 </div>

 ## "IN" sheet preparation

 *IN* sheet is the entry point of your file for the Engine.
-This sheet should contain all input parameters that your file should accept for calculation results and that your file depends on.
+This sheet contains all input parameters that your file accepts for calculation results and that your file depends on.

 Typical *IN* parameters are: